GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/slider.md

 ## Advanced: create a slider from scratch

-Sliders need 3 images for each part:
+Sliders need 3 images:

 - the thumb, that is dragged by user on the bar,
 - the filled part of the bar,
 - the background or frame of the bar,

-When the slider is made larger in the editor, the thumb keeps the same size.
+When the slider is made larger in the editor, the thumb remains the same size.
 The default size of the thumb must be changed if necessary.

-When a slider is added on the scene, it takes the default size set for the slider background.
+When a slider is added into the scene, it takes the default size set for the slider background.

 !!! tip